papis/papis/doc/source/info_file.rst

 The ``info.yaml`` file
 ======================

-At the heart of papis there is the information file.
+At the heart of Papis there is the information file.
 The info file contains all information about the documents.

 It uses the `YAML <https://yaml.org>`__ syntax to store